-Senator Rockefeller.
+Senator ROCKEFELLER.
 And we have lost some plants there, including manufacturing plants, Ames recently.
 And so the whole concept of interaction in what goes on in the world and what happens to our manufacturing jobs in West Virginia, of which we only have 78,000 total, is extremely important.

 Ms. Lane, I have got some questions for you, if that is all right.
+Ms. LANE.
+Yes, sir.

-Senator Rockefeller.
+Senator ROCKEFELLER.
 And they have sort of lengthy beginnings.
+Ms. LANE.
+Yes, sir.

-Senator Rockefeller.
+Senator ROCKEFELLER.
 The questions are sort of one sentence, the question I ask you, but there is sort of a build up to that.
 So you be patient, will you please?